juvian/discord-image-dupe/README.md

 You can add commands as plugins by adding a file in plugins folder, look at plugins/messageCount.js for an example.
 Necessary variables to setup in .env:

-- BOT_OWNER: user id of bot owner
+- BOT_OWNER= user id of bot owner
-- TOKEN: bot token to login
+- TOKEN= bot token to login

 **How to host the bot yourself**
 -------------------------------